 The most famous market in Cusco to buy artisanal crafts as well as fresh fruit, produce and juice, is San Pedro market situated a few blocks from the main square (Plaza de Armas) on Cascaparo street.
 Mercado San Pedro is a popular spot for tourists to negotiate over souvenirs, explore the local foods and buy one of the famous Andean Alpaca sweaters or other hand-woven textiles.

-If you are looking for textiles of a higher quality, take a walk around Plaza de Armas and head up Calle Triunfo for several boutiques that offer pricier options.
+If you are looking for textiles of a higher quality, take a walk around the Plaza de Armas and head up Calle Triunfo for several boutiques that offer pricier options.

-Don´t miss out to take look around San Blas neighbourhood above Plaza de Armas.
+Don´t miss out to take a look around the San Blas neighborhood above the Plaza de Armas.
 The charming district of Cusco is famous for its small crafty shops, organic and hip restaurants as well as the quiet Plaza San Blas.
 Head up the stairs next to the big fountain at the plaza and you will find narrow, cobble-stoned alleys with Andean handcraft shops, souvenirs, clothes, paintings and little cafes.
 Oftentimes prices are not fixed and bargaining is a normal habit for locals as well as for tourists.

 There are a plethora of small bars situated in the small, pedestrian streets leading away from Plaza de Armas that frequently play live music.
 Kilometre Zero is a very nice option for live music in the San Blas neighbourhood, just four blocks from the Plaza de Armas.
-If you are into live music, try also the Ukuku´s, situated one block from the Plaza de Armas in the street Plateros.
+If you are into live music, try also the Ukuku´s, situated one block from the Plaza de Armas on the street Plateros.
 Here, you will find various types of live music played like reggae, rock, salsa and reggaeton.
 Most bars are open every day of the week, and feature a happy-hour menu with special offers for drinks.

 In order to discover all of the delicious restaurants Cusco has to offer, you will need a lot of time.
 It´s almost impossible to make a bad choice in Cusco, because there is such an excellent range of food options.
 There is everything from fish restaurants (Cevicheria), to Falafel and wood oven pizzerias, from vegetarian food, to traditional Peruvian dishes like cuy and lomo saltado.
 Most of the meals in Cusco are prepared with fresh ingredients, and many restaurants offer a fixed lunch menu (almuerzo) for a cheap price ranging from 6 to 20 soles.
-Menus like this usually include a soup as an entrance, a main course like rice with vegetables and meat, a beverage, and a small dessert (postre), like fruit salad or pudding.
+Menus like this usually include a soup as an appetizer, a main course like rice with vegetables and meat, a beverage, and a small dessert (postre), like fruit salad or pudding.

-ICusco can be reached from many Peruvian cities.
+Cusco can be reached from many Peruvian cities.
 Taking a bus from Lima is an affordable but time-consuming option (approx. 22h).
 An airplane flight between Cusco and the capital city is the faster (approx. 1.30h) but costlier alternative.
 The Bolivian border and the Lake Titicaca lies roughly nine hours away to the south of Cusco and is most commonly reached by overnight bus.
-Other destinations like Arequipa (10h) and Nazca (7h) can also easily be reached by bus from the Inca centre.
+Other destinations like Arequipa (10h) and Nazca (7h) can also easily be reached by bus from the Inca center.

 Within the city of Cusco, taxis and local buses (collectivos) are the most common means of transportation.
-Luckily, a lot of Cusco´s great attractions are located in the historic city centre and thus, making it easy to explore the city by foot.
+Luckily, a lot of Cusco´s great attractions are located in the historic city center and thus, making it easy to explore the city by foot.